AryanBhagotra/COP26-Analysis/index.md

 We also understand this table is __slightly misleading__ – from the table alone, it seems that Nitrous Oxide is not a particularly pressing threat (it has relatively low mean and range).
 However, as we will discuss later, __Nitrous Oxide is a staggering 300x more potent that Carbon Monoxide.__ As such, __arbitrary comparisons at this point are not fruitful.__

+It is important that we are also able to now address two questions:

+1. __What does your data look like in general?__

+As presented through our __pivoted, melted & mutated data__, alongside our __summary statistics__; we can see that our data looks exactly as we would expect.
+For a range of dates from the beginning of our 'Pre-COP26' period, up until the present day, we see consistent float values for all pollutants.
+This is, however, in spite of the existence of missing values (which we actively address as previously stated).
+We see a total of 17,543 observations across our variables (pollutants) which makes perfect sense too!

+2. __Do the data types of our variables make sense?__

+__The data types we have retrieved make perfect sense!__ We have _integers_ for the value associated with the number of observations we have.
+This is alongside integer values for our Min and Max values which (as integers themselves) also provide integer results for our range.
+Furthermore, we have _float_ values for the mean and standard deviation of our data, which is exactly as expected.

 ---